-If you're building a new toilet or doing a big renovation, then you'll have the ability to choose whatever kind of installation you like.
-They are all a little bit different, with their own pros and cons.
+If you're building a new home or doing a big renovation, then you'll have the ability to choose whatever kind of installation you like.

-- Centre-set faucet: A centre-set faucet has a spout and two handles in a single, solid unit.
+- Center-set faucet: A center-set faucet has a spout and two handles in a single, solid unit.
 The two side holes are drilled 4 inches apart.

 - Widespread or spread-fit faucet: This kind of faucet installation has the spout and two handles as three separate components, which leaves you some freedom as to how wide you want it installed.
 It's a great solution for corner sinks or sinks that require a side spout, usually seen in tiny bathrooms.

 - Single-hole faucet: This faucet is a single unit, with one handle controlling both hot and cold water.
 Also used for motion sensor faucets.